-Psi Chi Honorary Society To become a member of the Psi Chi Honorary Society, undergraduate psychology majors must have an overall GPA of 3.0 and a GPA of 3.5 in psychology.
+Psi Chi Honorary Society To become a member of the Psi Chi Honorary Society the undergraduate student must have an overall GPA of 3.0, and a GPA of 3.5 in psychology.
 The life membership fee is \$25.
 Interested students should submit an application to the Psi Chi faculty adviser.